j8r/con/SPEC.md

 #### Float

-FLoats are signed and 64-bit by default
+Floats are signed and 64-bit by default

 ```
 float 1.1